rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 9/10.
 Decades of learning distilled in one simple, complete package.
 I also appreciate the Zen / Landmark-ian aspects.

-There is one caveat, common to all productivity / personal development techniques, namely: the devil will be in the implementation, i.e. the self-discipline and practice to apply the techniques.
-No matter how great the ideas and processes are it is putting them into practice which is often the hardest part -- ["ideas are cheap, implementation is costly"][impl].
+There is one caveat, common to all productivity / personal development techniques, namely: the devil is in the implementation, i.e. the self-discipline and practice to apply the techniques.
+No matter how great the ideas and processes are you need to put them into practice and that is usually the hardest part -- ["ideas are cheap, implementation is costly"][impl].

-For example personally, I've heard about "getting things done" many times in the last 15+ years, and come across bits and pieces, but it has taken me until now for me to knuckle down and really read the book.
+For example, and just speaking personally, I've heard about "getting things done" many times in the last 15+ years, and come across bits and pieces, but it has taken me until now for me to knuckle down and really read the book.
 And that's just the start: I need to do the initial sweep (nearly there!).
 Then, and even more importantly, I need put in place a daily and weekly habit of for daily inbox clearing and weekly reviewing.
 Here goes!

+**UPDATE: Nov 2019 I have written a [follow up post detailing how I myself implemented the Getting Things Done  system][update].**

 [impl]: /ideas-are-cheap/
+[update]: /2019/11/06/getting-things-done-my-setup/

 {{< toc >}}

 # Summary

-0. Motivation (assumed)
+Boiled down to its essence, there are only two key aspects:

-1. Get in control - the workflow
+1. Get in control -- the workflow.
+This
-2. Planning Projects - the Natural Planning Model
+2. Planning Projects: the Natural Planning Model.
+Projects are a broad term in GTD and cover anything involving multiple steps.  b,n8t

-3. Booting this up - getting setup with GTD
+In addition, we cover booting this up -- getting setup with GTD

+There is also an essential pre-requisite: motivation.
+Whilst the payoff is great, getting started with GTD will take some effort so it is crucial to have a clear, strong motivation.
+I won't cover this here in the summary -- there is a full explanation in the book and some short excerpts from chapter one below.

-## 1. Get in control - the workflow
+## 1. Get in control: the GTD workflow

 1. Capture
 2. Clarify
 3. Organize
 4. Reflect